Solaris-Skunk-Werks/solarisskunkwerks/README.md

 file wherever you want to install it.

 ### Development
-To build run SSW directly from the command line during development:
+To build and run SSW directly from the command line during development:

 ```
 $ ./gradlew ssw:run // Compile and run a dev build of ssw